ablanco1950/LicensePlate_Wpod-net_MaxFilters/README.md

 # LicensePlate_Wpod-net_MaxFilters
 It's a Wpod-net demo, downloaded from https://github.com/quangnhat185/Plate_detect_and_recognize,   for the recognition of car license plates, the use of labeled images is avoided, although the precision is lower.
-Testing a sample of 21 images of Spanish license plates (NNNNAAA format), 14 hits are obtained.
-With https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters that uses the same images, but labeled, and also an exhaustive number of filters,  17 hits are reached
+Testing a sample of 21 images of Spanish license plates (NNNNAAA format), 16 hits are obtained.
+While with https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters that uses the same images, but labeled, and also an exhaustive number of filters,  17 hits are reached

 Requirements: